Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Amazon S3 object-level activity (ex: GetObject, DeleteObject, PutObject): can separate Read and Write Events
   * AWS Lambda function execution activity (the Invoke API)
 * `Insights Events`:
-  * Identify and respond to unusual activity associated with write API calls by continuously analyzing CloudTrail management events
+  * Identify and respond to unusual activity associated with **write** API calls by continuously analyzing CloudTrail management events
+  * These events are generated only when there are significant variations from normal usage patterns.
 * CloudWatch Events can triggered based on API calls in CloudTrail
 * Events can be streamed to CloudWatch Logs